 ]]>

 How do you build your confidence in sports?
-Athletes often come seek out sport psychologists because their confidence is too low.
-Many athletes, especially female identifying athletes, express concern that they will be perceived as ‘arrogant’ or ‘not a team player’ if their confidence is too high?
-The gender confidence gap is real, and it impacts many female athletes and women’s sports teams today.
+Athletes often come seek out a sport psychologist because their confidence is too low.
+Many athletes, especially female identifying athletes, worry they’ll be perceived as “arrogant” or “not a team player” if their confidence is too high?
+The gender confidence gap is real, and it affects many female athletes and women’s sports teams today.

 One of the biggest misconceptions about confidence in sports is that most athletes and coaches think confidence is simply the belief in one’s ability to win or succeed.
-The problem with this definition of confidence is that it’s too narrow and often leads to a simplified “yes or no”, “you either have it or you don’t” type of thinking, when in fact confidence is much more complex.
+That definition is too narrow and often leads to a simplified “yes or no”, “you either have it or you don’t” type of thinking, when the reality is that confidence is actually far more complex.

 Confidence is an accumulation of one’s unique achievements across many different tasks and situations, coupled with preparation for the upcoming event, which enables one to develop specific expectations of achieving.